hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 -   pdf\_document
 -   github\_document

 RStudio now supports a [number of formats](http://rmarkdown.rstudio.com/formats.html), each with their own customization options.
-Consult their webiste for more details.
+Consult their website for more details.

 `render()` (advanced)
 ---------------------